ghc-proposals/ghc-proposals/proposals/0000-initial-extension-categorization.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/669).

-# Initial Categorization of Language Extensions
+# Categorization of Language Extensions

-We propose to concretely categorize a subset of the Haskell language extensions as defined by a previously accepted [proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0601-extension-lifecycle-framework.md).
+We concretely categorize a subset of the Haskell language extensions as defined by a previously accepted [proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0601-extension-lifecycle-framework.md).

-We propose a categorization scheme for Haskell language extensions.
-This scheme is simple, in that there are few categories that are described in terms of the user-relevant aspects.
-The purpose of this proposal is not to classify all extensions - rather, we seek to establish a basis upon which to carry out that work subsequently.
-Example classifications are provided to illustrate the proposed framework, and acceptance of this proposal should not count as acceptance of these examples.

 ## 1. Motivation